Anujinnb/leetcode_solutions/Python/binary-search/README.md

 ### Time complexity

-1. Brute force time complexity is O(logn).
+1. Brute force time complexity is O(n).
+Because we iterate through the whole list to search for the index.
+2. Binary search time complexity is O(logn).
+The reason is we divide the whole list into half to search for the index.

 ### Space complexity